nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 4.
-The remaining user input is passed to the `NoteCommandParser` where within the `NoteCommandParser#parse()` method, the respective `ParserUtil#parseSerialNumber()` and `ParserUtil#parseNote` methods are called to generate a `Serial Number` of the stock and `Note` to add to stock.
+The remaining user input is passed to the `NoteCommandParser` where within the `NoteCommandParser#parse()` method, the respective `ParserUtil#parseSerialNumber()` and `ParserUtil#parseNote` methods are called to generate a `SerialNumber` of the stock and `Note` to add to stock.

 Step 5.
-The `NoteCommandParser#parse()` method then returns a `NoteCommand`, constructed with the `Serial Number` of stock and `Note` to add to stock.
+The `NoteCommandParser#parse()` method then returns a `NoteCommand`, constructed with the `SerialNumber` of stock and `Note` to add to stock.

 Step 6. `LogicManager#execute()` then calls `NoteCommand#execute()` method,
 with current `Model` as argument.
 Within this method call, `Stock#addNote()` adds the note to the stock,